BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-datastructures.md

   goals:
     - To explain data types from a record perspective
     - To explain data types from a tuple perspective
-    - To relate the Lambda calculus to the Turing Machine abstraction
+    - To relate the Lambda calculus to the Turing Machine abstraction, and to describe their equivalence
   models:
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[